kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 * **Immediate Support for All Possible Heuristics:** The initial implementation focuses on a core set of heuristics.
-Addition of new heuristics (like `PreferLocal` for Node local preference) could be explored in future refinements.
+Addition of new heuristics (like `Local` for Node local preference) could be explored in future refinements.

 ## Proposal